 Potential Long-Term Effects

-Down the road, consistent alcohol consumption by a person with Type 1 Diabetes may contribute to other chronic issues:
+Down the road, Type 1 Diabetes and alcohol consumption may contribute to other chronic issues:

 Over time, this can lead to hepatic steatosis — a condition that causes fat to build up in the liver.
 Though more common with Type 2 Diabetes, it can occur with Type 1 as well.
 The build-up of fat can eventually lead to liver inflammation and scarring.
 Since alcohol is notorious for its tendency to strain or damage this vital organ, long-term complications are more likely.